Mateis/mateis.github.io/index.md

 # Access point to Matthijs
 Curious how the world works.
 I collect as much durable worldly knowledge possible in my short stay.
-My definition of winning is when I have the most accurate and actionable map/model representation of the whole (the landscape).
+Winning is when I have the most accurate and actionable map/model representation of the whole (the landscape).
 I do so with philosophy and enterprise.
 Keep carving long enough at something and [beauty will unfold](https://en.wikipedia.org/wiki/Sculpture).
 Watch my sculpture evolve.

 ## Philosophy and [Enterprise](/enterprise-index).